AmirMotefaker/Customer-Segmentation-using-R/README.md

 # Benefit of Customer Segmentation for Business:
 1. More Customer Retention
     - Customer retention permits you to gain proficiency with an extraordinary understanding of your clients so you can take into account their needs more effectively.
-A one-on-one association with your clients will assist you in winning fulfilled clients.
+A one-on-one association with your clients will assist you in winning satisfied clients.
 You can likewise tailor your correspondence depending on the client lifecycle.

 2. Enhances Competitiveness
     - The better your customer retention is, the more revenue you are likely to achieve.
 When a business scores a good customer segmentation along with better utilization of its showcasing financial plans, it acquires a serious edge over opponent competitors.
 On the off chance that you segment up your market, you are not able to serve your clients as needed.